JuliaEarth/GeoStats.jl/paper/paper.md

 # Acknowledgements

-I'd like to thank research colleagues in the School of Earth Sciences at Stanford for their feedback, feature requests, and bug reports, as well as the Julia community for helping with internal design decisions.
+I'd like to thank my research colleagues in the School of Earth, Energy \& Environmental Sciences at Stanford for their feedback, feature requests, and bug reports, as well as the Julia community for helping with internal design decisions.

 # Funding